I am sixteen years old.

 I am a vegetarian, and I plan to go vegan following high school.
 If you don't understand why and want to, watch this movie:

-watch this speech:
+and watch this speech:

 I think that our treatment of animals is despicable.
 I also think that most people in this world are decent enough that they would abstain from eating meat if they knew the whole truth.
 Yes, I understand the concept of the food chain and natural selection.
 However, nothing about factory farming is natural.
 Even if you disregard the unimaginable suffering that goes on, factory farming is a heinous industry in that it is one of the foremost causes of world hunger and environmental pollution.